 Poise and grace may carry us through difficult situations, but sometimes things just need to fall apart.
-Much like social disasters, there is far more going on in the garden than meets the eye when decomposition takes place.
+Decomposition is one of those things for which falling apart is a good thing.

-Most of the mineral food enjoyed by your plants comes from humus, the plants and animals that have died.
+Most of the mineral food enjoyed by your plants comes from organic matter created by breaking down dead plants and animals.
 You probably already knew that, but did you know that the living things that speed decomposition actually reduce the amount of nitrogen in your soil as they feed?

 There are three basic stages of decomposition: